 Turnaround time will depend on the length of your list and the condition of the scores you've requested, but every effort will be made to get music in your hands as fast as possible, because that's good for all of us.
-As much lead-time as you can give us will help make this happen even more efficiently, though, as well as making the library staff eternally grateful.
+It should take about as much time as a Reserve request does now (so not very long at all), but as much lead-time as you can give us will help make this happen even more efficiently, as well as making the library staff eternally grateful.

 Well, the scores will be part of the library's collection, so they will be subject to the same rules as any other library resource.

 However, we've recently extended the loan periods for faculty to an entire term, which should give you ample time to prepare your repertoire and rehearse your ensembles.